neo-art/astros/src/content/blog/en/introducing-decap-cms-your-go-to-solution-for-content-management.md

 ---
-title: "Introducing Decap CMS Your Goto Solution for Content Management"
+title: Introducing Decap CMS Your New Website for Content Management
 draft: false
-author: Jon Doe
+author: Milen Doe
-tags:
-  - decapcms
 image:
   src: /images/decapcms.png
   alt: Decap CMS
-snippet: Decap CMS, formerly known as Netlify CMS, is an open-source content management system offering developers a seamless way to manage content for static site generators.
+snippet: Snippet Decap CMS, formerly known as Netlify CMS, is an open-source content management system offering developers a seamless way to manage content for static site generators.
 publishDate: 2023-07-01 23:14
 category: Tutorials
+tags:
+  - decapcms
+  - test
 ---

-Decap CMS, formerly known as Netlify CMS, is an open-source content management system that offers developers a seamless way to manage content for static site generators.
+Decap CMS TEST, formerly known as Netlify CMS, is an open-source content management system that offers developers a seamless way to manage content for static site generators.

 ## What is Decap CMS?